chef/chef-server/docs-chef-io/content/server/api_chef_server.md

 ### /users

-A user is an individual account that is created to allow access to the Chef Infra Server.
+A user is an individual account that has access to Chef Infra Server.
 For example:

-- A hosted Chef Infra Server account
-- The user that operates the workstation from which a Chef Infra Server will be managed
+- The user that operates the workstation that Chef Infra Server is managed from.

 The `/users` endpoint has the following methods: `GET` and `POST`.